1. About

 A new object header is written every time an object is created, renamed, resized, or otherwise has its metadata changed.

-Many object headers for the same object id can be present in the filesystem; only the latest one (as ordered by Sequence Number) is current, and all older ones are stale.
+Many object headers for the same object id can be present in the filesystem; only the latest one (as ordered by sequence number) is current, and all older ones are stale.

 The data area of an object header chunk contains the following 512 byte structure.